okkam-it/okkam-awesome-utils/README.md

 + StringBuilder appendAll(StringBuilder sb, T... elements) -> Append all elements to the string builder
 + String separateArrayBy(T[] array, String separator) -> Generate a String based on array values and separator
 + String separateTreeMapValuesBy(Map<T, String> map, String separator) -> Generate a String based on map values and separator.
 Pass a TreeMap to guarantee ordering
++ String[] splitByChar(String stringToSplit, char charToSplit) -> Split the string by char.
+Trailing empty array cells will not be removed.
 ```

 ## Usage: